toejough/snippets/README.md

 * show hidden files on a mac: `defaults write com.apple.finder AppleShowAllFiles YES` then right-click & relaunch finder
 * run a vim command from the commandline: `vim +<command> +qall` (where `<command>` is the command you'd type at a `:` prompt within vim)
 * stop OSX Photos app from launching every time you put an SD card in: `defaults -currentHost write com.apple.ImageCapture disableHotPlug -bool true`
+* reset osx camera when it fails to connect: `sudo killall VDCAssistant && sudo killall AppleCameraAssistant`